kvbc/openwrt-tlwr841nv14/README.md

 ## Restoring back to factory firmware

 Restoring back to factory firmware should be as easy as downloading the latest firmware image from [the official tp-link website](https://www.tp-link.com/no/support/download/tl-wr841n/#Firmware) and going through the exact same process as installing OpenWRT firmware into the router through TFTP.
-But it is not, as the officially provided images are boot images, not stripped ones!

-I lack knowledge to explain why that's the case, but you must obtain a stripped factory firmware image.
+But it is not, as you must obtain a stripped (not boot) factory firmware image.
 In order to do that, you can either strip it yourself, or download one from the `files` directory under this repository (only PL versions available, not really legal but should work).

 To strip it yourself, download the factory boot firmware image from tp-link and move it into the shared VM folder.